echogarden-project/echogarden/README.md

 ## Using the Node.js API

-If you are a developer, you can also [import the package as a module](docs/API.md).
+If you are a developer, you can also [directly import the package as a dependency](docs/API.md).
 The API operations and options closely mirror the CLI.

 ## Documentation